OpenConext/OpenConext-myconext/README.md

 Browse to the [application homepage](http://localhost:3001/).

-### The myconext-gui
+### The account-gui

-The IdP is also build with Svelte and to get initially started:
+The IdP is also built with Svelte and to get initially started:

 ```
 cd myconext-gui